Share via Email

 Previously, CHICK-NEWS reported on the Chapter 11 petition filed by the company in the U.S. Bankruptcy Court for the District of Minnesota.
 Pure Prairie Poultry claims assets of between $50 and $100 million but has liabilities between $100 and $500 million with numerous creditors.

 The Court rejected the Chapter 11 bankruptcy petition since it was dependent on Sandton Capital providing debtor financing amounting to $15 million but with the lender, receiving secured status placing them above other creditors.
-Objections to the restructuring plan led to the rejection by the Court and Pure Prairie Poultry must now either find a buyer or cease operation under Chapter 8.
+Objections to the restructuring plan led to the rejection by the Court.
+Pure Prairie Poultry failed to find a buyer and has caeased operation under Chapter 8.

 In principle, Pure Prairie Poultry should not have found itself in a position to file for bankruptcy protection.
 Other small-scale broiler producers supplying niche markets have survived and expanded.
 It is evident that the Company was undercapitalized in relation to projected volume.
 Their product carried claims of “all natural,” raised under acceptable welfare standards without antibiotics and fed vegetable-based diets.
 This should have allowed the Company to establish an acceptable share of the high-value market.
 Other benefits included the initial support of the USDA and other lenders and the availability of contract growers.
 Obviously, Management erred in execution, despite their collective ‘pedigree’ including Foster Farms, Tyson Foods, Petaluma Poultry, GNP Company and Zacky Farms.